Creative Retreats for care experienced people:

 We wish our two young people GOOD LUCK at their audition and thank all the staff at the Young Vic Theatre for running such creative and inspiring workshops.

-We have recently returned from a very creative week at the Arvon foundation’s centre of Toleigh Barton near the village of Sheepwash, Devon.
+We have hugely benefited from working alongside The Arvon Foundation: their very creative weeks at Toleigh Barton near the village of Sheepwash, Devon.
 In conjunction with the staff of siblings together the tutors for the week were Karen McCarthy Woolf and Jacob Ross who were integral to the week making it an amazing experience for the young people.
-Lemn Sissay was the visiting poet and his contribution was phenomenal he truly inspired the young people with his poetry.
+Lemn Sissay was also a visiting poet and his contribution was phenomenal, he truly inspired young people with his poetry.
 I would also like to extend a special thanks to the team from Bradford who complemented our own team very well.
 The week was very important in offering young people who have a passion for creative writing the opportunity to be guided and helped in a friendly and supportive environment.
 Although this is all well and good, myself writing about the week, the absolute best way for the reader to understand how this week has helped the young people is by letting you read some of their comments:

 “It was brilliant”